 News from BIOCYCLE

-The BIOCYCLE project has now been ongoing for almost 2 years.
-This project, funded by the European Commission under the Horizon 2020 program, aims at exploring different aspects of the question of treatment de-escalation in moderate to severe Crohn’s Disease, the control of which first requires a combination therapy with anti-TNF and antimetabolites.
-An unsolved question is whether, once the disease has been stabilized, it is possible to de-escalate therapy.
-This question is important for several reasons, including safety, tolerance, quality of life and costs, to name the most prominent.
-BIOCYCLE includes a randomised three-arm, controlled clinical trial on 300 patients in five European countries, several patient and health care provider surveys in Europe and the United States, a biomarker research program and pharmaco-economic analysis.
-BIOCYCLE is a 6-year-long project that was launched in April 2015.
+The BIOCYCLE project has now been ongoing for over 4 years.
+This project, funded by the European commission under the Horizon 2020 program, aims at exploring different aspects of the question of treatment de-escalation in moderate-severe Crohn’s disease, first requiring a combination therapy with anti-TNF and antimetabolites to control the disease.
+Once the disease has been stabilized, an unsolved question is to whether it is possible to de-escalate therapy.
+This question is important for several reasons including safety, tolerance, quality of life or costs to name the most prominent.
+Biocycle includes a randomized three arms, controlled clinical trial, called SPARE, on 200 patients in 6 European countries (France, United Kingdom, Belgium, Sweden, The Netherlands and Germany) and Australia, several patients and health care providers’ surveys in Europe and the USA, a biomarker research program and pharmaco-economic analysis.
+ECCO is mainly involved in the monitoring of the project (through the Sci Com and the Clin Com) and is the work package leader for dissemination of the results.
+Biocycle is a 7.5 years-long project and has been launched in April 2015.

-The global aim of BIOCYCLE is to try to deliver an integrated, multidimensional and tailored response to this difficult question of treatment de-escalation in Crohn’s Disease, also taking into account patients’ preferences and perspectives.
+The global aim of Biocycle is to try and bring an integrated multidimensional and tailored response to this difficult question of treatment de-escalation in Crohn’s disease, also taking into account patients’ preferences and perspectives.

 What has been achieved so far?

 All work packages have now started and made progress.